This page contains archival information about the 2017 One Health One Planet Symposium. Click here for information about the 2018 symposium.

 Session Four: Finding Inspiration in Nature to Promote Health and Improve the Places Where We Live, Work, Learn and Play

-- Richard Piacentini, Executive Director, Phipps Conservatory and Botanical Gardens
+- Richard Piacentini, President and CEO, Phipps Conservatory and Botanical Gardens

 - Jessica Cooper, Executive Vice President and Director of Sustainability, Delos Solutions